InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   }
 }
 ```

 # Tree

 ## Binary Tree

-Binary Tree is a common one of the many structures of tree.
-And it is borned to be recursive.
+Binary Tree is a common one of the many structures of the tree.
+And it is born to be recursive.

-Binary start at a root node and each node consists two child-nodes at most: left and right.
-The nodes in the bottom are usually called leaf nodes and when all the nodes, except the leaf nodes, have both children, we call the tree Full Binary Tree.
+Binary tree start at a root node and each node consists of two child-nodes at most: left node and right node.
+The nodes in the bottom are usually called leaf nodes, and when the leaf nodes is full, we call the Full Binary Tree.

 ![](https://user-gold-cdn.xitu.io/2018/5/22/163884f74c9f4e4d?w=320&h=267&f=png&s=11622)

 ## Binary Search Tree

-Binary Search Tree (BST) is one of the binary tree so it has all the features of binary tree.
-But different with binary tree, the key in any node is larger than the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree.
+Binary Search Tree (BST) is one of the binary trees, so it has all the features of the binary tree.
+But different with the binary tree, the value in any node is larger than the values in all nodes in that node's left subtree and smaller than the values in all nodes in that node's right subtree.

-Therefore, operations like lookup is easy in BST. e.g: When looking for 6 in a BST, they traverse the tree from root to leaf and  make comparisons to the value of the each tree node.
-On average, each comparison allows the operations to skip about half of the tree, so that the search effectiveness is very high.
+This storage method is very suitable for data search.
+As shown below, when you need to find 6, because the value you need to find is larger than the value of the root node, you only need to find it in the right subtree of the root node, which greatly improves the search efficiency.

 ![](https://user-gold-cdn.xitu.io/2018/5/22/1638850ba7458208?w=596&h=485&f=png&s=36796)